 So I whipped £70 cash out and held it up with the £40 pair to show the real decision was one pair of boots plus the cash, or just the rival boots alone.
 She paused and with genuine interest said 'wow, Iíve never thought of it like that before'.
 Five minutes later she bought the more expensive boots Ė you canít win Ďem all!

 For the real top tricks to cut back, you need to ask those who live it.
 The Debt-Free Wannabe section of our web forum is a community that works together to clear often-heavy debts at speed.

-I asked regulars there; who are the kings & queens of personal budgeting, for their top tips in the Great Stop Spending Hunt, here's some of the best...
+I asked regulars on there - many are the kings & queens of personal budgeting - for their top tips in the Great Stop Spending Hunt.
+Here are some of the best...

 If you really want something, sleep on it for a night.
 You may find it doesnít seem as attractive the next day!

 Work out what it costs in work time

 If youíre tempted by an impulse buy, work out how long it would take you to earn that money in hours worked.
 So if you get paid £5/hour and it costs £150, thatís an extra 36 hours youíll need to work to fund it, taking into account tax (our Demotivator will do this for you).